Finomnis/tokio-graceful-shutdown/README.md

 Specifically, it provides:

-- Listening for shutdown initiation from within subsystems
+- Listening for shutdown requests from within subsystems
 - Manual shutdown initiation from within subsystems
 - Automatic shutdown on
     - SIGINT/SIGTERM/Ctrl+C